nvidia-kejones/launchables/launchables-vs-instances-nvidia-dev-guide.md

 ## ❓ FAQ

 **Q: Can I convert my Instance to a Launchable?**
-A: Only if all assets become publicly accessible.
-You'll need to replace private components.
+A: There's no automatic conversion feature.
+Once all your assets become publicly accessible, you can create a new Launchable using the same configuration, but you'll need to manually rebuild it with public components.

 **Q: Why can't I make a Launchable with private Docker images?**
 A: Launchables are public templates.
 Others can't deploy what they can't access.